gingerbeardman/otaku/README.md

 ## Detail
 - This app helps you search across multiple Japanese shopping sites
 - First thing you should do is add some Search Terms, try all your favourites
-- The currently selected Search Term is used across all tabs - time saver!
+- The currently selected Search Term is used across all tabs—time saver!
 - Use the tab bar to easily search each site for the same Search Term

 ## Unique Selling Points